 - mud pumping of railway track embankment

-He, X, Wu, W & Wang, S 2019, 'A constitutive model for granular materials with evolving contact structure and contact forcesPart I: framework', GRANULAR MATTER, vol. 21, no. 2.View/Download from: UTS OPUS or Publisher's site
+He, X, Wu, W & Wang, S 2019, 'A constitutive model for granular materials with evolving contact structure and contact forcesPart I: framework', GRANULAR MATTER, vol. 21, no. 2.View/Download from: Publisher's site

-He, X, Wu, W & Wang, S 2019, 'A constitutive model for granular materials with evolving contact structure and contact forces—part II: constitutive equations', Granular Matter, vol. 21, no. 2.View/Download from: UTS OPUS or Publisher's site
+He, X, Wu, W & Wang, S 2019, 'A constitutive model for granular materials with evolving contact structure and contact forces—part II: constitutive equations', Granular Matter, vol. 21, no. 2.View/Download from: Publisher's site

 He, X, Liang, D, Wu, W, Cai, G, Zhao, C & Wang, S 2018, 'Study of the interaction between dry granular flows and rigid barriers with an SPH model', INTERNATIONAL JOURNAL FOR NUMERICAL AND ANALYTICAL METHODS IN GEOMECHANICS, vol. 42, no. 11, pp. 1217-1234.View/Download from: Publisher's site

 Wang, S, Wu, W, Peng, C, He, X & Cui, D 2018, 'Numerical integration and FE implementation of a hypoplastic constitutive model', ACTA GEOTECHNICA, vol. 13, no. 6, pp. 1265-1281.View/Download from: Publisher's site